Hubert H. Humphrey Fellowship Program

 The United States Embassy in Mozambique is pleased to announce the annual competition for the Hubert H. Humphrey Fellowship Program.
 This one-year Fellowship program is offered to young and mid-career professionals who have a proven track record of leadership, a public service commitment, and the capacity to take full advantage of a self-defined program of independent non-degree study at a leading U.S. university.
 The program awards a certificate from the U.S. Government; it is not designed to deliver an advanced degree.

-The Hubert H. Humphrey Fellowship Program is a Fulbright program that brings accomplished mid-career professionals from designated countries around the world to the United States for one academic year (10 months) of practical, professional development experiences and non-degree academic study in their field of expertise.
-The Humphrey Program was launched in 1978 to honor the memory and accomplishments of the late U.S. Senator and Vice President, Hubert H. Humphrey.
-Fellows are selected through a competitive process based on their potential for leadership and commitment to public service.
+The Hubert H. Humphrey Fellowship Program brings accomplished professionals from designated countries around the world to the United States at a midpoint in their careers for a year of graduate-level academic course work and professional development activities.
+The Humphrey Program was initiated in 1978 to honor the memory and accomplishments of the late Senator and Vice President, Hubert H. Humphrey.
+Fellows are selected on their potential for leadership and commitment to public service.

 Democratic Institution Building

 - Technology policy and management

 - Human resource management

 - Educational administration, planning and policy

 - Higher education administration

 - Teaching of English as a foreign language

 - HIV/AIDS policy and prevention